-Although optional, we recommend that you set the TCP/IP Keep-Alive time to 1 minute.
+Although optional, we recommends that you set the TCP/IP Keep-Alive time to 1 minute.
 This is the minimum value that can be set; the default is 120 minutes (2 hours).
-Setting the value to 1 minute causes System i to detect a lost printer connection faster.
+A setting of 1 minute causes the System i system to detect a lost printer connection in a shorter period of time.